xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/spock2.md

 ```

 !!! note
-    In gradle you need to explicitly [activate junit 5 support](https://docs.gradle.org/current/userguide/java_testing.html#using_junit5) with
+    In Gradle you need to explicitly [activate JUnit 5 support](https://docs.gradle.org/current/userguide/java_testing.html#using_junit5) with
     ```groovy
     test {
         useJUnitPlatform()